khanhnguyen21006/wikipedia_captioning/README.md

 ```bash
 python main.py --print-config with cluster dist wit/goodnews data_folder='/path/to/the/data' t5pp/gpt2pp expt_name="t5pp_wit"
 ```
-The data augmentation we used for training can be set in modules/data_pool.py
+The data augmentation for training can be set in `modules/data_pool.py`

 You can pretrain the models with one of the following objectives: T5/BERT/MNEM as follows:
 ```bash